Building 1:

 Email: shop@kidsafeact.com.au

-The ACT Down Syndrome Association (ACTDSA) aims to improve the quality of life for people with Down syndrome and other intellectual disabilities by providing support and information to their families, carers, schools, employers and other organisations.
+The ACT Down Syndrome and Intellectual Disability Association (ACTDSID) aims to improve the quality of life for people with Down syndrome and other intellectual disabilities by providing support and information to their families, carers, schools, employers and other organisations.

 Telephone: 02 6290 0656